Augusta, GA -

-A toddler in Harlem, Georgia is battling Proteus and will have an amputation September 19th because of his left leg to grow much longer than his right, making it impossible for him to walk.
+A toddler in Harlem, Georgia is battling Proteus.
+Trey Mills will have an amputation September 19th, because Proteus Syndrome has caused his left leg to grow much longer than his right, making it impossible for him to walk.

 "I've seen him tired, I've seen him a little too excited sometimes, but I've never seen him cry, never seen him frown."

-David Truitt is talking about 2 1/2 year old Trey Mills.
+David Truitt is talking about 2 1/2 year old Trey.

 The tow-head toddler likes baseball, playing catch, hitting golf balls-- and would love to be able to run like other kids.